raycg/Open-Research-Playbook/10-knowledge-transfer.md

 - Documentation is complete.
 - Verification has passed.
 - Critical issues have been resolved.
-- The advisor accepts the transfer.
+- The advisor accepts the transfer only if **knowledge continuity is proved**.

 At this point, responsibility for the research is transferred to the incoming researcher.